-112 ENGLISH COMPOSITION II (3) A further study of the principles of effective writing through rhetorical and critical analysis, the second semester stresses competency in critical reading, argumentative strategies, research skills and the literary analysis of poetry and drama.
+A further study of the principles of effective writing through rhetorical and critical analysis, the second semester stresses competency in critical reading, argumentative strategies, research skills and the literary analysis of poetry and drama.
 Students will write persuasive essays, a research paper, and literary analysis based on readings in drama and poetry.
-Prerequisite: ENG 111 Students must earn a final grade of "C" or better to pass ENG 112.
-ENG 112 must be completed prior to beginning the second year of study.

-113 COMPOSITION III: PRACTICAL ACADEMIC WRITING ACROSS THE DISCIPLINES (3) This course, intended for transfer students who have successfully completed the equivalent of ENG 111 and 112, provides additional intensive non-fiction writing practice in composition and research in order to prepare them for upper-division courses at Aquinas.
+ENG 113 COMPOSITION III: PRACTICAL ACADEMIC WRITING ACROSS THE DISCIPLINES (3 credit hours) This course, intended for transfer students who have successfully completed the equivalent of ENG 111 and 112, provides additional intensive nonfiction writing practice in composition and research in order to prepare them for upper-division courses at Aquinas.
 A workshop format allows concentration on the student's intended discipline.
 Students will write a short research paper, essays in several genres, and various shorter pieces.
 The midterm and final examinations will cover research methods, citation styles, critical reading skills, and writing theory.

-213 ENGLISH LITERATURE I (3) This survey course includes representative selections of British literature illustrating various genres from the Anglo-Saxon period to the eighteenth century.
+ENG 213 ENGLISH LITERATURE I

+This survey course includes representative selections of British literature illustrating various genres from the Anglo-Saxon period to the eighteenth century.
 Students should be able to analyze a literary text according to its content, structure, and purpose, as well as to understand it as part of a historical, cultural, and literary tradition.
 A research paper is required.
-Prerequisite: ENG 112

-214 ENGLISH LITERATURE II (3) This survey course includes representative selections of British literature illustrating various genres from the Romantic period to the present.
+ENG 214 ENGLISH LITERATURE II

+This survey course includes representative selections of British literature illustrating various genres from the Romantic period to the present.
 Students should be able to analyze a literary text according to its content, structure, and purpose, as well as to understand it as part of a historical, cultural, and literary tradition.
 A research paper is required.
-Prerequisite: ENG 112

-215 AMERICAN LITERATURE (3) Offered Spring Semester Selected major American authors from the Colonial period to the present.
+ENG 215 AMERICAN LITERATURE

+Selected major American authors from the Colonial period to the present.
 Authors may include Bradford, Edwards, Franklin, Paine, Irving, Emerson, Thoreau, Poe, Hawthorne, Dickinson, Twain, Frost, Hemingway and O'Neill.
-Prerequisite: ENG 112